In its operations Vattenfall creates economic value for its customers, employees and society at large.

 In addition to production of electricity and heat, Vattenfall conducts energy trading and sells electricity via electricity exchanges to resellers and to other energy companies.
 Through sales in the forward and futures markets, Vattenfall hedges future electricity production.
 In a corresponding way, Vattenfall also hedges future purchases of fuel and CO2 emission allowances.
 The company also conducts proprietary trading within strictly defined risk mandates.

 Electricity and heat distribution

-To ensure stable supply of energy to customers, a well working distribution network is needed.
+To be able to guarantee secure supply of energy to customers it requires well-functioning distribution network and development of smart network solutions.
 In contrast to production, energy trading and sales to end customers, which are operations exposed to competition, electricity distribution is a price-regulated monopoly business.
 It is monitored by national regulators and has a slightly different value chain.

 Distribution of district heating is not a price-regulated business, but bears certain similarities to electricity distribution.
 Vattenfall conducts electricity and heat distribution activities in Sweden and Germany, and heat distribution in the Netherlands.

 In sales, Vattenfall provides electricity, heat, gas and cooling to end customers in the Nordic region and Western Europe – both business customers and private customers.
 In addition, Vattenfall offers energy services such as charging solutions for electric vehicles, solar panels, heat pumps and smart meters.
 Vattenfall can also offer access to marketplaces for customers that have the ability to be so-called “prosumers”, i.e., customers who are both producers and consumers of electricity or heat.